Luis Lacalle Pou

-Early life
+Early life and education

-Luis Alberto Aparicio Alejandro Lacalle Pou was born on 10 August 1973 in Montevideo.
-He is the son of former president Luis Alberto Lacalle and former first lady and senator Julia Pou.
-He has two siblings, Pilar and Juan José, and is the great-grandson of Luis Alberto de Herrera, on his paternal side.
+Lacalle Pou was born on 11 August 1973 in the capital city of Montevideo.
+Lacalle Pou comes from a family with historical ties with the nation's government; he is the son of former president Luis Alberto Lacalle and former first lady and senator Julia Pou.
+He has two siblings, Pilar and Juan José, and is the great-grandson of Luis Alberto de Herrera on his paternal side.
+He is also a distant relative to political figure Joaquín Suárez.

-He lived in the barrio Pocitos during childhood and adolescence.
-When his father took office as president in 1990, his family moved to the Suárez presidential residence in barrio Prado.
+Lacalle Pou lived in the Pocitos neighborhood during his childhood and adolescence.
+When his father took office as president in 1990, his family moved to the Suárez presidential residence in Prado.
 At the age of 14, a medical consultation in the United States revealed that he had a growth hormone problem.
 He underwent treatment with hormone injections that allowed him to reach an adult height of 1.70 meters.

+He took up surfing during his youth and also played football for Montevideo Cricket Club.
 He was educated at The British Schools of Montevideo.
 As his final years at the school coincided with his father's elevation to the presidency, a guard was posted at the school gates while he and his younger brother attended class.
 Resisting official protocol to be taken to school in a car by government escort, he instead preferred to drive himself in an old family vehicle.
 In 1993 he enrolled at the Catholic University of Uruguay to study law, graduating in 1998.
-At that time he was a marijuana and cocaine user.
-He is also passionate about surfing, which he has practiced since his childhood.

-Lacalle Pou is married to Lorena Ponce de León, a landscape architect who is involved with him in politics, and has three children, two of whom were born through in vitro fertilization.

 Political career

-In the 1999 general elections, he was elected representative for Canelones, serving the 2000–2005 term.
+In the 1999 general elections, Lacalle Pou was elected representative for Canelones, serving the 2000–2005 term.
 He was re-elected in 2004 under the Herrerist faction of the National Party, a movement founded by his great-grandfather, Luis Alberto de Herrera.
 In the 2009 general elections, he was elected for a third consecutive time and served until 2015.

-As leader of the opposition, he opposed the most emblematic laws of the left-wing governments (legalization of abortion, recognition of gay marriage, law on the workday of agricultural workers, laws in favor of domestic workers, etc.).
-He defines himself as very religious, which is why he emphasizes his commitment against abortion.
+As leader of the opposition, he opposed some laws and principles of the past left-wing government.
+He defines himself as religious, which is why he emphasized his commitment to disincentiveize abortion, and resorting to it only when necessary.

-He was a candidate for Intendant of Canelones in the 2010 municipal election, obtaining 22.82% of the votes and being defeated by Marcos Carámbula of the Broad Front.

-Lacalle Pou is the leader of the political lists 404 (Montevideo) and 400 (Canelones).
+Lacalle Pou was a candidate for Intendant of Canelones in the 2010 municipal election, obtaining 22.82% of the votes and being defeated by Marcos Carámbula of the Broad Front.
+He was the leader of the political lists 404 (Montevideo) and 400 (Canelones).